LAW UPDATE: Michigan’s new Power of Attorney Act Effective July 1, 2024.

 How A Trust-Based Estate Plan Avoids Probate

-How Estate Planning Tools Work Together
+How Trust-Based Estate Planning Tools Work Together

 Get Started Today